AkhtemWays/Nasa-gallery/README.md

 ## Description

-This project just uses some of the NASA API's and presents the content in a satisfiable look for an end-user.
+This project just uses some of the NASA APIs and presents the content in a satisfiable look for an end-user.
 It contains scroll-down pagination and a few routes used to navigate the navigation bar.

 ## Demo